SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/2-MethodsAndBytecode/methodsbytecode.md

 Instance variables have also a unique 0-base index per ascending hierarchy, because an instance contains all the instance variables declared in its class and all its superclasses.
 For example, given the class `Class` declaring `N` instance variables and having a superclass `Super` declaring `M` instance variables, the variables declared in `Super` have indexes from 0 to `M`, the variables declared in `Class` have indexes from `M+1` to `M+N`.

-**Literal variables:** Literal variables are variables declared either as _Class Variables_, _Shared Variables_ or _Global Variables_.
+**Literal variables:** Literal variables are variables declared either as _Shared Variables_, _Shared Pools_ or _Global Variables_.
 These variables have a larger visibility than the two other kind of variables.
 Class variables are visible by all classes and instances of a hierarchy.
-Shared variables work like class variables but can be imported in different hierarchies.
+Shared Pools work like shared variables but can be imported in different hierarchies.
 Global variables are globally visible.
 Literal variables live as long as the program, or a developer decides to explicitly undeclare them.